-On 11 September 2019 the UK Government announced the creation of a new immigration route which will enable international students to remain in the UK for two years after they have completed their studies.
-This will be called The Graduate Immigration Route.
+On 11 September 2019 the UK Government announced the creation of a new Graduate Route which will enable international students to remain in the UK for two years after they have completed their studies.

 The Government has published a Fact Sheet, including Frequently-Asked-Questions, on the new Graduate Immigration Route.

 Key points are:

 The Graduate Immigration Route will be available to international students who have completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance and who have a valid Tier 4 visa at the time of application

 Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years.
 Graduates will be able to switch into skilled work once they have found a suitable job